vsmalladi/somatic_dna_wdl/README_pipeline.md

 read-pairs supporting each allele using the pileup method, with minimum mapping quality and base quality thresholds of 10 each.
 For larger indels and complex (deletion-insertion) events, we choose the final allele counts reported by the individual callers Strelka2, MuTect2, Lancet, in that order.
-For indels larger than 10nt that are only called by SvABA, we do not report final allele counts and allele frequencies because SvABA does not report the reference allele count, making it difficult to estimate the variant allele frequency.
 We then use these final chosen allele counts and frequencies to filter the somatic callset.
 Specifically, we filter any variant for which the variant allele frequency (VAF) in the tumor sample is less than 0.0001, or if the VAF in the normal sample is greater than 0.2, or if the depth